Kequc/kequtwitch/md/api.md

 ---
 ## Special values

 There are special values which can be used to make use of information returned on the `kequtwitch` instance during validation.
-Setting any data parameter to one of these strings will use corresponding real information.
+Setting any data value to one of these strings will use your corresponding information.

 ```javascript
 const response = await twitch.api.request('/users', {